futoin/specs/draft/ftn8_security_concept.md

 Service can inform AuthService which Client information fields must be approved by Client to be exposed to Service.
 Client authentication cannot succeed unless Client approves fields being exposed to specific Service.
-This functionality is available only Stateful authentication.
+This functionality is available only for Stateful authentication.

-*Note: AuthService must stored list of approved fields per Client-Service pair.
+*Note: AuthService must store list of approved fields per Client-Service pair.
 Service must re-send Client for authentication, if more fields need to be approved*

 ### 2.8.1.
 List of standard field identifiers